secretstartups/handbook/finance/accounts-payable/coupa-virtual-card-guide-for-accounts-payable/index.html.md

 {:toc .hidden-md .hidden-lg}

 This page contains guidelines regarding Accounts Payable (AP) related tasks for Virtual Cards.
 There are three different scenarios for Virtual Cards:
-- **Scenario A**: Supplier paid by Virtual Card for one time purchase or emergency payment **(most common request)**
+- **Scenario A**: Supplier paid by Virtual Card for one time purchase or emergency payment **(most common request)**.
-- **Scenario B**: Supplier permanently paid by Virtual Card on PO (card issued on the PO to Requestor)
+- **Scenario B**: Supplier permanently paid by Virtual Card on PO (card issued on the PO to Requestor).
-- **Scenario C**: Supplier permanently paid by Virtual Card on invoice (card issued to Supplier after invoices have been processed/approved for payment)
+- **Scenario C**: Supplier permanently paid by Virtual Card on invoice (card issued to Supplier after invoices have been processed/approved for payment).

 <br>

 **Scenario A** - there are no tasks for AP.

 <br>

 **Scenario B** - AP will need to create a new Supplier Payment Account (SPA) type for the Supplier.
 See below steps to create the SPA.